Valid Inference After Causal Discovery: Problem Formulation and Preliminaries

 \subsection{Statistical Validity}

-To perform a causal analysis, we work with a finite data set $\D = \{X^{(k)}\}_{k=1}^n \equiv \{(X_1^{(k)},\dots,X^{(k)}_d)\}_{k=1}^n$ of~$n$ i.i.d. measurements from a distribution $\P$, where $X_j^{(k)}$ denotes the $j$-th variable in data point~$k$.
+To perform a causal analysis, we work with a data set, $\D = \{X^{(k)}\}_{k=1}^n \equiv \{(X_1^{(k)},\dots,X^{(k)}_d)\}_{k=1}^n$, of~$n$ data points drawn independently from a distribution $\P$, where $X_j^{(k)}$ denotes the $j$-th variable in data point~$k$.
 With only finite data, valid inference is ensured by constructing \emph{confidence intervals} around an estimator, often by relying on the estimator's (asymptotic) normality.
 See \citet{imbens2004nonparametric} for an overview of standard confidence interval constructions.

-For example, for the least-squares target in Eq.~\eqref{eq:causal_effect}, a standard estimator is obtained by solving the empirical version of problem~\eqref{eq:causal_effect} on $\D$:
+For example, for the least-squares target in Eq.~\eqref{eq:causal_effect}, a standard estimator is obtained by solving the empirical version of problem~\eqref{eq:causal_effect}.